Feasibility of solar farm installation in the deserts

 Share:

-China is leading in a solar capacity where it is producing over 130 GW at a gargantuan that is multiple times the capacity produced in the country like the UK.
+China is leading in solar capacity, producing over 130 GW at multiple times the capacity in a country like the UK.
 Deserts offer the opportunity to trap such energies efficiently.

-China’s Tengger Desert capacity is over 1500 MGW and recent development of 5,000-megawatt Dubai Desert Park targets to produce such energy.
-More than half of the panels are built in China and it is working on ventures where the panels can melt permafrost where trees will grow in the area where these are deployed.
+China's Tengger Desert capacity is over 1500 MGW, and the recent development of the 5,000-megawatt Dubai Desert Park targets to produce such energy.
+More than half of the panels are built in China, and it is working on ventures where the panels can melt permafrost where trees will grow in the area where these are deployed.

-It is not only working on ventures inside the country, but there are many projects targeted to generate power outside like in the Egypt where it plans to build such farms at the Benban Complex that will cover over 37 sq km and generate over 2000 MGW.
+It is not only working on ventures inside the country but many projects are targeted to generate power outside, like in Egypt, where it plans to build farms at the Benban Complex that will cover over 37 sq km and generate over 2000 MGW.

 The latest developments have made it cheap for the farms to deploy and generate power through such systems where even the oil-rich nations are targeting to dominate the sector in the post-fossil era and deploying such facilities